 Aim of fund:

-The portfolio looks to deliver above inflation returns whilst taking a level of risk consistent with a cautious risk attitude through a combination of fixed interest, equity and property investments.
-This portfolio has a slightly higher weighting to equities compared to Cautious Risk 4 Portfolio with a growth bias.
+The portfolio looks to deliver above inflation returns (capital growth) through a combination of fixed interest, equity and property investments.

 Risk and benchmark performance of fund:

 The portfolio holds approximately 40% in assets such as fixed interest and absolute return funds, with the rest in equity funds which can include property.
 We believe this is the best way to provide potential upside growth as well as protection against downside fluctuations.

 The Portfolio was launched on the 1 January 2009 and the total return up to 31 December 2017 is 158.82% (11.15% p.a.) against a benchmark return of 103.68% (8.23% p.a.).
 A detailed breakdown of the performance is shown below.

 |1 Yr to 31/12/13||1 Yr to 31/12/14||1 Yr to 31/12/15||1 Yr to 31/12/16||1 Yr to 31/12/17|

 12 Months Total Return (bid to bid) Source: Morningstar, net income reinvested.

 |Cautious Risk 5||12.89%||10.00%||7.49%||3.52%||12.42%||11.81%|

 Performance from 31 December 2008 to 31 December 2017.
 Source: Morningstar, on an bid to bid basis with net income reinvested.